department-of-veterans-affairs/vagov-content/pages/disability/add-remove-dependent.md

 </div>

-## When should I file a claim to add a dependent to my benefits?
+## When should I add a dependent to my benefits?

-This depends on where you are in the process of applying for disability compensation.
+This depends on where you are in the process of filing for disability compensation.

 ### If you haven’t applied yet for disability compensation

-You may file a claim for additional disability compensation for a dependent at the same time as you file your original claim for disability compensation.
+You can file a claim for additional compensation for a dependent at the same time as you file your original claim for disability compensation.

-If you receive a combined disability rating of at least 30%, we’ll automatically consider your eligibility for additional disability compensation for your dependent. <br>
+If you receive a combined disability rating of at least 30%, we’ll automatically consider your eligibility for additional compensation for your dependent. <br>

 [Find out how to file a claim for disability compensation](/disability/how-to-file-claim/).

 ### If you have one or more dependents, but you didn’t claim them when you originally applied for disability compensation

-If you have a combined disability rating of at least 30%, you may file your claim for additional disability compensation online.
+If you have a combined disability rating of at least 30%, you can file your claim for additional disability compensation online.

 ### If something changes in your family status after you received a combined disability rating of at least 30%

-You may file a claim for additional disability compensation online whenever you add a dependent.
+You can file a claim for additional disability compensation online whenever you add a dependent.

 **You can add a dependent if:**